Urinary Tract Infection (UTI)

 What is a Urinary Tract Infection (UTI)?

-A urinary tract infection (UTI) is an infection caused by bacteria or viruses.
+A urinary tract infection (UTI) is a common infection of your urinary system, caused by bacteria or viruses.
 It can happen anywhere in the urinary tract, which is made up of the kidneys, ureters, bladder, and urethra.
 Most UTIs involve the urethra and bladder and is the result of bacteria that enters the urinary tract through the urethra.
 UTIs are not serious but need to be treated immediately to keep them from spreading to the kidneys.
 Once kidney infection sets in, however, it can cause permanent damage.

 What are the symptoms of a Urinary Tract Infection (UTI)?